 Have ever played a Gibson USA-made Les Paul?
 You will recognize that this Epiphone version is pretty close.
 It’s a great-sounding guitar with plenty of tones, sustain, and versatility.
 I played the guitar through two different amps to see where it shined.

 First, I used it with a Revv Generator MK3 amplifier and cranked it up.
 The guitar sounded amazing through this amp with a decent amount of gain.
 Hard rock and metal riffs were very easy and had a fat, throaty sound that was pleasing to my ear.

 Next up was a Marshall JCM 800, set for a tight low end and a more classic tone.
 Again, I was very impressed with how this guitar responded.
 All the frequencies were present.
 It also provided some awesome classic rock tones by rolling down the volume control.
 Think Led Zeppelin in this case!

 The dynamics of the body and the Alnico Classic Humbucker pick-ups do give you that warm Les Paul sound.
 Clean tones were also very nice.
 The pickups are quite warm, so for pristine cleans you have to bump up the treble on the amp.
 But once there, it sounds perfect.

 The use of the neck pickup provides a very thick sound, which was nice for leads and solos.
 It did have a tone that was unique when compared to the bridge pickup.
 The video below is a good way to hear it for yourself!

 - A set-up may be required out of the box.

 Body Design and Appearance

-The mahogany wood body on the Epiphone Les Paul Standard guitar is an exact match to the iconic Gibson.
+The mahogany guitar body on the Epiphone Les Paul Standard is an exact match to the iconic Gibson.
 A few different colors are available to allow you to get the look you want.
 They are all equally beautiful and are modeled to look like the guitars made decades ago.
 Some of these colors include: